 In 2014 your Society adopted the Village Sign for its logo.
 The Society commissioned and paid for the sign, which stands close to the Green, several years beforehand.
 The Society's Constitution was also updated at the AGM in 2014 and can be viewed below.

 In recent years the Village Society has given grants to local schoolchildren towards educational trips.
 We have put together guidelines and an application form which can be accessed by clicking on the document links at the bottom of this page.
 We also organise, erect and decorate the annual Christmas tree which stands just across from the Hare pub, close to the Green.

 BECOMING A MEMBER OF THE VILLAGE SOCIETY

 We hope as many households in the Village as possible will become members of the Society.
 The subscription rate is just £5 a year, per household.
-You will be sent a membership card for each year and this card will entitle one adult to free entry to the annual Village Fete held on the Green.

 There are two forms below for your use: